fortify/sample-parser/README.md

       ```
     - __Plugin vendor (vendor):__ basic information about company or individual that developed a plugin.
         - __Plugin vendor name (vendor : name):__ Name of the company or person that developed the plugin.
 Optional.
 Max length: 80 chars.
-        - __Plugin vendor URL (vendor : url):__ Address of the WEB-site of the plugin developer company or person.
+        - __Plugin vendor URL (vendor : url):__ Address of the website of the plugin developer company or person.
 Optional.
 Max length: 100 chars.

       Example of plugin vendor definition
       ```